Photo: Bridge over Wey & Arun Canal near Brewhurst Mill by Dave Spicer

 The major project, and the most expensive, to date has been the building of the B2133 Loxwood High Street bridge and the new Loxwood Lock, costing about £2million.
 There are currently three-and-a-half miles of fully operational canal in the Loxwood area and the Trust has a Canal Centre at Loxwood, where its three excursion boats are based.

 The current limit of navigation to the north is Southland Lock, which was re-opened in the summer of 2014.
 To the south, the navigable section ends at Drungewick Lock.

-The next lock to the north, Gennets Bridge on the West Sussex-Surrey border, is currently in an advanced stage of reconstruction.
+The next lock to the north, Gennets Bridge on the West Sussex-Surrey border, has been restored.
 Volunteers took over the project after contractors built the concrete shell.